The Plain of Jars: A Megalithic Archaeological Mystery in Laos

 Laos, Plain of Jars with Hmong girls.
 (Oliver Spalt/ CC BY SA 2.5 )

 Legend tells of an evil king, named Chao Angka, who oppressed his people so terribly that they appealed to a good king to the north, named Khun Jeuam, to liberate them.
-Khun Jeuam and his army came, and after waging a huge battle on the plain, defeated Chao Angka.
+Khun Jeuam and his army came, and after waging a huge battle on the plain, they defeated Chao Angka.

 One Explanation - Catching Rainwater